luigitarallo/html-css-boolando/README.md

 Replica of a page from the Zalando website

-- In this exercise, I learned to use new CSS properties, and the :hover selectors.
+- In this exercise, I learned to use new CSS properties and the :hover selectors.

 _The first exercises of the Boolean course_